milliemince/eBay-shipping-predictions/README.md

 ### Findings
 We have shown that it is possible to predict delivery times using XGBoost.
 To support our claim, we can look at the accuracy of our predictions.

-We have also shown that it is possible to determine the most important features in predicting delivery times for the eBay dataset.
+We have also shown that it is possible to determine the most important features in predicting delivery times for the eBay dataset using Random Forests with boosting (using XGBoost).

-We can look at the weights for each of the features in our dataset after using XGBoost’s decision trees to determine the highest weighted features. *insert tutorial about using XGBoost trees to find the most important features*
+We can look at the weights for each of the features in our dataset after using XGBoost’s decision trees to determine the highest weighted features.
+XGBoost learned many boosted decision trees on random subsets of the data.
+Features that are evaluated higher up in the trees correspond to the features which the model has learned are more important.
+We have found that the most important features are `handling_days` and `carrier_max_estimate`, followed by some mid-tier importance features such as `weight`, `zip_distance`, and `shipment_method_id`.

+Our dataset has many categorical features, like `shipment_method_id`, `item_zip`, `buyer_zip`, and `b2c_c2c`.
+XGBoost performed relatively well, which motivated finding a similar algorithm that could better handle these categorical features.
+Our findings (without yet tuning CatBoost) show that this is true.

 ## Methods Outline
 ### Overview